marcriera/ddgo-scripts/README.md

 This repository contains GPC scripts for the Titan One/Two to use Densha de GO! controllers with many games.
 Each folder contains scripts for a specific game.

+**IMPORTANT:** To use the scripts with the Titan Two, remove the `//` from the first line before compiling the script.
+Otherwise, you will get an error.
+Titan One users do not need to do this.

 **Densha de GO!
 Hashirou Yamanote Sen (PS4)**

 - **DenshaDeGoPS1ToPS4_General-T1.gpc**: to connect PS1 controllers to a PS4.
 For use with all trains except 103 series.